 Broken Age (2014) - windows/Mac/Linux, iOS, Android, Ouya

 I have to be completely honest here: All of those games are 100% A-MAZING.

 I love your games so much!
 Double Fine is the greatest company of all time!

 That is not a question, but something about the way you talk tells me that you are a person of exceptional intelligence and good looks.
 I kind of understand why everyone likes you so much now.
 I predict an excellent year ahead for you and your family.

 No really, I love Double Fine.
 How can I get more of your awesomeness?

-Well you could always follow me on Twitter at TimOfLegend, or you could follow Double Fine, and there's always our Double Fine Productions Facebook page.
+Well you could always follow Double Fine on Twitter at @doublefine, or me, Tim, at @TimOfLegend, and there's always our Double Fine Productions Facebook page.
+Plus, we've got this great Tumblr blog you can follow.
 Oh man, we're everywhere!